 This week, we're taking a close look at a minor Hulk villain that a few of you have probably heard of, mostly because he ended up becoming one of the most popular and marketable characters in comic book history: Wolverine!

 The early ’90s were spoiled for choice when it came to comic book adaptations.
 Not only was Batman: The Animated Series on the air, but X-Men led Marvel’s push to get on the small screen, diving right into the often convoluted continuity of everyone’s favorite mutants, luring in a generation of fans, and paving the way for cartoons to follow.
-That’s why we’ve set out to review every single episode of the ’90s X-Men animatedseries.
-This week: "Repo Man," in which Wolverine gets into a tussle with a dude who is definitely his ex-boyfriend.
+That’s why we’ve set out to review every single episode of the ’90s X-Men animated series.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.